danielsollondon/azvmimagebuilder/solutions/1_Azure_DevOps/DocsReadme.md

 When the image is being created, Image Builder will deploy them into different paths, depending on OS.

 >> Note!!!
-When adding a Repo artifact, you may find the directory is prefixed with'_', this can issues with the inline commands, use the appropriate quotes in the commands.
+When adding a Repo artifact, you may find the directory is prefixed with'_', this can cause issues with the inline commands, use the appropriate quotes in the commands.

 Lets use this example to explain how this works:
 ![alt text](./buildArtifacts.PNG "Add an Artifact")